 Reading comprehension is a key factor in English and Language Arts curricula from elementary school to the university level.
-This aspect of academia measures the reader's level of understanding of a text.
-The main topics in reading comprehension include understanding meaning, drawing connections, summarizing, building vocabulary and increasing reading rate.
+Reading comprehension, as a skill, is the reader's ability to understanding and make meaning of a text.
+The main comprehension topics needed for effective comprehension include:

 Summarizing and Synthesizing

 An important skill in reading comprehension is being able to retell a story, essay or article in just a few sentences without looking at the original text.
 Summarizing includes being able to distinguish between major and minor points in a text and determining which details are crucial to the overall meaning and which are supplementary.